Head of Tokyo Games won't resign after statement about women - WHIZ News

-TOKYO (AP) — Yoshiro Mori, the president of the Tokyo Olympic organizing committee, said on Thursday he would not resign despite pressure on him to do so after making derogatory comments earlier in the week about women.
+TOKYO (AP) — The president of the Tokyo Olympic organizing committee said Thursday he would not resign despite pressure on him to do so after making derogatory comments earlier in the week about women.

-The controversy over the gaff-prone former Japanese prime minister is one more problem the postponed Tokyo Olympics really didn’t need as organizers and the International Olympic Committee try to pull off the postponed games in the midst of a pandemic.
+The controversy surrounding Yoshiro Mori, the gaffe-prone former Japanese prime minister, is one more problem the postponed Tokyo Olympics really didn’t need as organizers and the IOC try to pull off the games in the midst of a pandemic.
 They are scheduled to open on July 23.

 “I am not thinking to resign,” Mori said.
 “I have been working hard and helped devotedly for seven years.
 I will not be stepping down.”

+The International Olympic Committee said it will not urge Mori to resign, saying his apology was enough.

-In an on-line meeting of the Japanese Olympic Committee board of directors earlier in the week, Mori was reported by the daily newspaper Asahi Shimbun saying women talk too much in meetings.
-His comments have created a storm in Japan where women are grossly under-represented in politics and in board rooms.
+In an online meeting of the Japanese Olympic Committee board of directors earlier in the week, Mori was reported by the daily newspaper Asahi Shimbun as saying women talk too much in meetings.
+His comments have created a storm in Japan, where women are grossly under-represented in politics and in board rooms.

-In an on-line meeting, Asahi reported him saying: “Women are very competitive.
+In an online meeting, Asahi reported the 83-year-old official as saying: “Women are very competitive.
 When one of them raises her hand, they probably think they have to say something, too.
 And then everyone says something.”

-About 80% of Japanese in polls says the games should be postponed or canceled in the midst of a pandemic.
-They also have spoken out on rising costs that may total more than $25 billion to put on these Olympics.
+About 80% of Japanese in polls say the games should be postponed or canceled.
+They also have spoken out on rising costs that may total more than $25 billion.

 Yuri Kageyama in Tokyo contributed to this report.